Security, Apache Kafka, Data Governance

 LDAP/AD integration typically works through SASL/PLAIN or SASL/GSSAPI (Kerberos).
 Kafka validates credentials against the directory service, and group memberships can inform authorization decisions through custom authorizers.

 Policy-as-code treats access control definitions as version-controlled configuration.
-Tools like Terraform or GitOps workflows define ACLs declaratively, ensuring changes are reviewed, auditable, and reproducible.
-This prevents ACL sprawl where permissions accumulate without oversight.
+Tools like Terraform or GitOps workflows define ACLs and roles declaratively, ensuring changes are reviewed, auditable, and reproducible.
+This prevents permission sprawl where access accumulates without oversight.

 Attribute-based access control (ABAC) makes authorization decisions based on attributes like time of day, client IP, data classification, or user department.
 While Kafka doesn't natively support ABAC, custom authorizers can implement these policies.